ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Readonly Bindings

-Svelte provides two-way bindings, and readonly bindings for different elements.
-I'm only going to demonstrate a couple of them, but you can find many more bindings in the [Svelte documentation for bind](https://svelte.dev/docs/svelte/bind).
+Svelte provides two-way bindings, and readonly bindings for different elements you can find in the [Svelte documentation for bind](https://svelte.dev/docs/svelte/bind).

 There are media bindings for `<audio>`, `<video>`, and `<img>` elements: